Higher modularity of elliptic curves over function fields: Introduction

 The main goal of this article is to give the first examples of 2-modular and 3-modular elliptic curves.
 Our results apply to what is arguably the simplest class of elliptic fibrations, namely the {\em extremal rational elliptic fibrations} $\E\to X$.
 Here ``rational'' means that $\E$ is birational to $\P^2$ (and consequently $X\isom \P^1$), and ``extremal'' means that $\E\to X$ has Mordell-Weil rank 0.
 (The generic rational elliptic fibration has Mordell-Weil rank 8.)
 For such a fibration we necessarily have $\deg N=4$ and $L(E,s)=1$ identically.
 Conversely, if an elliptic fibration $\E\to \P^1$ has degree 4 conductor, then it is extremal rational.

-The extremal rational elliptic fibrations $\E\to X$ are classified in \cite{MirandaPersson}.
+The extremal rational elliptic fibrations $\E\to X$ over a field of characteristic $0$ are classified in \cite{MirandaPersson}.
 The number of singular geometric fibers of a extremal rational elliptic fibration is either two, three, or four, with two occurring only if $\E\to X$ is isotrivial or if it has wild fibers (which happens only in characteristics 2 and 3).
 A nonisotrivial extremal rational elliptic fibration always has at least one multiplicative fiber, and so there is always a nontrivial notion of higher modularity for $\E$.

-\begin{thm} Let $\E\to X$ be a nonisotrivial extremal rational elliptic fibration with generic fiber $E$.
+\begin{thm} Let $\E\to X$ be a nonisotrivial tame extremal rational elliptic fibration with generic fiber $E$.
 Then $E$ is 2-modular. \end{thm}

 In the next two subsections we will (a) explain why one should believe Conjecture \ref{ConjMain}, and (b) sketch the proof of Theorem \ref{ThmMain2Modularity}.